-Distribution channels will be developed based on the diagnosed needs of the clients to form a holistic model of multichannel service system.
-The Bank will aim at providing consistent client experience in all channels.
-These aims will be executed through the continued process of modernization of the network of branches playing a key role in building relations with clients and the market position, as well as further development of remote contact channels and an increase in the number and activity of clients using digital solutions.
+Distribution channels will be developed based on the diagnosed needs of the customer to form a holistic model of multi-channel service system.
+The Bank will aim at providing consistent customer experience in all channels.
+These aims will be executed through the continued process of modernization of the network of branches playing a key role in building relations with customer and the market position, as well as further development of remote contact channels and an increase in the number and activity of customer using digital solutions.